Dynamic Programming for Epistemic Uncertainty in Markov Decision Processes: Connection with previous models

 \end{itemize}

-\paragraph{Bayes-adaptive MDPs} Epistemic uncertainty over MDPs parameters has been studied extensively in the context of Bayes-adaptive MDPs~\citep{guez2012efficient}.
+\paragraph{Bayes-adaptive MDPs} Epistemic uncertainty over MDPs parameters has been studied extensively in the context of Bayes-adaptive MDPs~\cite{guez2012efficient}.
 Most research on Bayes-adaptive MDPs has focused on reinforcement learning algorithms that compute history-dependent policies for the risk-neutral objective.
 For the discussion of the differences with the risk-averse setting, we refer the interested reader to \citet[section~2]{lin2022bayesian}.
+While classical Bayesian MDPs often couple parameter uncertainty with trajectory observations through posterior updates~\cite{lin2022bayesian,shapiro2025episodic}, the ambiguity-averse objective first computes the nominal expected return for every kernel (or kernel sequence) and then applies the risk measure across possible kernels.
+This is why policies in our framework can differ qualitatively from Bayesian policies that average or learn parameter estimates from realized trajectories.